 Kelsey is a therapist and the Services Coordinator for the Dan Fox Family Care Program.
 In addition to gathering and processing referrals, she does in home and outpatient therapy with children and families.
 She received her Master’s Degree in Social Work from the University of Montana in 2011 and has been licensed since 2014.
 She has worked with individuals, children, adolescents, and families facing various challenges, including trauma, grief, anxiety, depression, physical illness, end of life, abuse, neglect, poverty, and behavior difficulties.
 She is trained in Circle of Security, motivational interviewing, trauma focused cognitive behavioral therapy, and parent management training.
 In her spare time, Kelsey enjoys spending time with her dogs, skiing, hiking, riding four wheelers, and playing in the outdoors.

-Zach is a doctoral student in the University of Montana’s school psychology program.
+Zach received his doctorate from the University of Montana’s school psychology program.
 Prior to coming to UM, he worked at the suicide hotline in Oxford, Ohio.
 His work there primarily focused on assessing risk and coordinating community resources.
 During his time at UM, he has worked as a school psychologist in the Missoula area, teaches undergraduate psychology courses, and provided child and family therapy at the Clinical Psychology Center on the UM campus.
 Currently, Zach’s research interests include: effectively treating Autism Spectrum Disorder using Evidence-Based Practices in Psychology, examining the School-to-Prison Pipeline in the state of Montana, and developing culturally responsive practices in school psychology.

 Susan is a doctoral candidate in the University of Montana’s clinical psychology program.
 Prior to coming to UM, she worked with the Children’s Hospital of The King’s Daughters’ Child Abuse Program, a regional Child Advocacy Center partnering with Eastern Virginia Medical School.
 Her work there focused on research surrounding cognitive behavioral therapy for traumatized youth, caregiver and parenting capacity evaluations, and mental health needs screening of children referred for medical and forensic evaluations.
 During her time at UM, she has worked with the University’s Clinical Psychology Center and the Confederated Salish and Kootenai Tribes’ Behavioral Health Department.
 She teaches undergraduate psychology at the university and parent psychoeducation courses with Families First.
 Susan is currently conducting research for her dissertation that will evaluate the impact of the Missoula County Youth Crisis Diversion Project on Missoula’s youth and their families.